jaristizabalc/scripting/README.md

 # Scripting
-Scripts to ease your day to day operations work on Virtualization environments
+Scripts to ease your day to day operations work.